 FIPA features include:

-The Korean National Assembly website provides a list of laws pertaining to foreigners (including the FIPA) in English.
+The ROK National Assembly website provides a list of laws pertaining to foreigners (including the FIPA) in English.
 The site can be accessed here: http://korea.assembly.go.kr/res/low_03_list.jsp?boardid=1000000037

 The Ministry of Strategy and Finance (MOSF) administers tax and other incentives to stimulate advanced technology transfer and investment in high-technology services.
 There are three types of special areas for foreign investment, including Free Economic Zones (FEZ), Free Investment Zones (FIZ), and Tariff Free Zones (TFZ), where favorable tax incentives and other support for investors are available.
-A good source of information on Korea's various free trade zones is the government-run "Invest Korea," an inward investment promotion organization under the Korea Trade and Investment Promotion Agency (KOTRA).
+The ROK government announced on December 16, 2015, plans to create 14 “regulation-free zones” (RFZ) outside of Seoul in an effort to develop promising sectors, including bio-health, smart devices, and drones.
+A bill that would allow the creation of RFZs was submitted to the National Assembly on March 25, 2016.
+A good source of information on South Korea’s various free trade zones is the government-run "Invest Korea," the inward investment promotion organization under KOTRA.
 More information is available here:

 13, Heolleungno, Seocho-gu, Seoul, Republic of Korea